denehoffman/rustitude-core/README.md

 ```shell
 cargo add rustitude-core
 ```
-However, this project is best-used with some premade amplitudes (see [`rustitude-gluex`](https://github.com/denehoffman/rustitude-gluex/), and these come bundled with the [`rustitude`](https://github.com/denehoffman/rustitude/) meta-crate, which also re-exports this crate's prelude.
+However, this project is best-used with some pre-made amplitudes (see [`rustitude-gluex`](https://github.com/denehoffman/rustitude-gluex/), and these come bundled with the [`rustitude`](https://github.com/denehoffman/rustitude/) meta-crate, which also re-exports this crate's prelude.
 This can be installed via the same command:
 ```shell
 cargo add rustitude
 ```

 # Implementing an Amplitude

-While typical usage might be to use premade amplitudes in various combinations, it is important to know how to design an amplitude which will work seamlessly with this crate.
+While typical usage might be to use pre-made amplitudes in various combinations, it is important to know how to design an amplitude which will work seamlessly with this crate.
 Let's write down the `rustitude` version of the [OmegaDalitz](https://github.com/JeffersonLab/halld_sim/blob/6544f01ac1514b0b9a53ad241cf2e8a63e1d3dfa/src/libraries/AMPTOOLS_AMPS/OmegaDalitz.cc) amplitude:

 ```rust
 use rayon::prelude::*;